msjimc/AgileStructure/guide/README.md

 ### How indexed bam files are read

-Before indexing a bam file, reads are ordered with reference to the read's genomic coordinates and then the reads are compressed by the qzip algorithm to form discrete chunks of data containing reads that start in a small region, so chunk one may contain reads with alignments starting on chr 1 between 1 bp and 16,000 bp and 2nd chunk containing reads on chr 1 between 16,000 bp and 32, ooo bp.
+Before indexing a bam file, reads are ordered with reference to the read's genomic coordinates and then the data is compressed by the qzip algorithm to form discrete chunks of data containing reads that start in a small region, so chunk one may contain reads with alignments starting on chr 1 between 1 bp and 16,000 bp with the next chunk containing reads on chr 1 between 16,000 bp and 32, ooo bp.
 The indexing of a file creates a 2nd file (.bam.bai) that lists the start of each chunk in the bam file and the start position of the first read in that chunk.
-When a program reads has to find reads mapping to a certain region, it looks in the bam.bai files to find the chunks that contain those reads.
-Once a its found the chunks mapping to the data, it looks up in the index file were that data starts in the bam file and then reads the data at that point in the bam file until it comes to the end of the compressed chunk.
+When a program has to find reads mapping to a certain region, it looks in the bam.bai files to find the chunks that contain start position of those reads.
+Once it's found the chunks mapping to the data, it looks up in the index file were that data starts in the bam file and then reads the data at that point in the bam file until it comes to the end of the compressed chunk.
 It repeats the process until it has read all the data for the region of interest.
-This works fine for short read data since all the reads in a chunk start between to well defined points (the genomic start site of the chunk and the end of the chunk plus the length of the read i.e. 16,000 bp to 32,000 bp plus 150 bp).
-However, with long read data, a read may be longer than the size of a chunk's region, so a read 20 kb long may start in  one chunk while the end is be in the next or the next but one chunk.
-This causes an issue when you select a small region, as reads that over lap the region may be listed in a number chunk much further upstream and so may not be found when reading the bam file.
-Consequently, AgileStructure reads the chunk that ends upstream of the start of the region of interest, but if a read is particularly long it may be missed as it starts even further upstream.
-Therefore when selecting regions, initially select a slightly larger region than required and note if a long read spanning the break point disappears when you shrink the region.
+This works fine for short read data since all the reads in a chunk start between two well defined points (the genomic start site of the chunk and the end of the chunk plus the length of the read i.e. 16,000 bp to 32,000 bp plus 150 bp).
+However, with long read data, a read may be longer than the size of a chunk's region, so a read 20 kb long may start in  one chunk while its end may be in the next or the next but one chunk.
+This causes an issue when you select a small region, as reads that over lap the region may be listed in a chunk much further upstream and so may not be found when reading the bam file.
+Consequently, AgileStructure reads the chunk that ends just before the start of the region of interest, but if a read is particularly long it may be missed as it starts even further upstream.
+Therefore when selecting regions, initially select a slightly larger (16 kb) region than required and note if a long read spanning the break point disappears when you shrink the region.

 ## Selecting the region to view